michaelmior/annotate-schema/README.md

 ## Models

 Multiple possible models can be used for the generation.
-Currently most models which support `AutoModelForCausalLM` or `T5ForConditionalGeneration` and `AutoTokenizer` should work.
+Currently most models which support `AutoModelForCausalLM` and `AutoTokenizer` should work.
 The specific model can be specified with the `-m/--model` flag.
 A few examples are given below.